daattali/beautiful-jekyll/_drafts/vcenter-7-update-1c-advanced-cross-vcenter-vmotion.md

 ![](/img/xvm0-1.png)

-* Select the new "Cross vCenter Server export" migration type.
+* Select the new **Cross vCenter Server export** migration type.
 Note that if you don't see this option you need to update to vCenter 7 update 1c (7.0.1.00300).

 ![](/img/xvm1.png)

+* Then you need to specify the target vCenter.
+Start by selecting **New vCenter** and type in the connection details (IP/FQDN, user, password).
+You can then save this information to have it ready for later use.
+Then click on **Login** to validate the information.

 ![](/img/xvm2.png)

+* You may be prompted with the distant vCenter's certificate which you need to accept.

 ![](/img/xvm3.png)

+* If the connection is successful you will be able to click **Next**.

 ![](/img/xvm4.png)

+*

 ![](/img/xvm5.png)